codac-team/codac/doc/doc/tutorial/00-getting-started/index.rst

   /install/01-installation

-Then, depending on your preference between C++ or Python, you can run some *Hello World!* program to be sure everything is working well so far:
+Then, depending on your preference between C++ or Python, you can run some *Hello World!* program to be sure everything is working well:

 .. toctree::
   :maxdepth: 1